NREL/HIPSTER/Readme.md

  - Discussion of matching of technologies between ReEDS and Ecoinvent.
  - Discussion of caveats and assumptions.
  - Discussion of creation of grid mix at different spatial levels.
- - Linking of this framework with LiAISON-ReEDS.
+ - Linking of this framework with HIPSTER.

 ###  Details of the config_yaml file